This post may contain affiliate links.

 25. Improve Your DIY Skills

-Take the time to improve your DIY skills, and you’ll be able to tackle a wide range of projects around your home, saving money on hiring professionals and gaining a sense of accomplishment.
+Take the time to improve your DIY skills, and you’ll be able to tackle a wide range of projects around your home, save money on hiring professionals, and gain a sense of accomplishment.

 26. Buy Paper, Not Plastic